 Veterans Affairs mortgage executive John Bell III departs

-John Bell III, executive director of the Department of Veterans Affairs' Loan Guaranty Service, is leaving his role.
+John Bell III, executive director of the Department of Veterans Affairs' Loan Guaranty Service, has left his role.

 The longtime mortgage professional and U.S. Navy veteran had been the executive at LGY since 2022, and spent 15 years at the VA, according to his biography.
 In a Linkedin post late Sunday night, he announced his final day at LGY, but did not say if he was resigning, retiring or moving on to another role.